cspotcode/dispatch-recursive/README.md

 `(target, fn)` where `fn` is the function returned by dispatch.
 This allows each command to apply the dispatch chain to sub properties of the target.

+There is also a similar module for performing dispatch non recursively, which forwards all arguments given to the resultant function to be forwarded to each command called [dispatch-fn](https://github.com/CascadeEnergy/dispatch-fn).

 In addition, we can exploit the contract of dispatch commands to compose a terminating function that provides some default behavior by always returning a value or one that always throws an exception.